The EH Guide to Anaemia, Low Iron Levels and Iron Deficiency

 The Story of Spatone

 After briefly falling out of fashion in the fifties, when prescriptions became free under the NHS, the spa entered a new emerald age, when Nelson’s the famous homeopathic Pharmacy acquired the rights to draw and bottle the water.
-Today the distinctive orange and grey sachets, containing the iron rich water are known the world over as Spatone – the magical water from Snowdonia – the mountain fabled as Eryri – the place of the eagles.
-To buy Spatone iron rich mineral water at Holland and Barrett click here.
+Today the distinctive orange and grey sachets, containing the iron-rich water are known the world over as Spatone – the magical water from Snowdonia – the mountain fabled as Eryri – the place of the eagles.
+To buy Spatone iron rich mineral water click here.

 Visit Snowdon and Snowdonia